ChongWu-Biostat/MCSS/README.md

 ## Searching solutions with multiple starting values

 MCSS is able to find multiple mutated driver pathways at the same time.
-Unlike existing methods, which usually need pre-specific the number of pathways and the number of the genes in each pathway, MCSS can automatically find multiple mutated driver pathways which have low cost.
+Unlike existing methods, which usually need a pre-specified number of pathways and  a pre-specified number of genes in each pathway, MCSS can automatically find multiple mutated driver pathways with low cost.
 The idea is that we can apply MCSS with different starting values and hopefully we can find multiple solutions that have low cost.
-We provide some codes to generate a series of random starting values automatically and then apply *MCSS_CV2* to select the "best" tuning parameters.
+We provide some code to generate a series of random starting values automatically and then apply *MCSS_CV2* to select the "best" tuning parameters.
 Based on our empirical experience, using solutions from a subset of genes that have relatively large mutation rates may yield better solutions.
-The input of *MCSS_CV2* is almost the same as *MCSS_CV1* except beta_0 is a p by q matrix which contains q different starting points.
+The input of *MCSS_CV2* is almost the same as *MCSS_CV1* except beta_0 is a p by q matrix containing q different starting points.

 ```matlab
 Lambda=(1:4:10)*1;